 In a recent blog article on the dangers of having chronic drinkers going ‘cold turkey’ from alcohol, I pointed out that alcohol remains the most harmful drug in this country, more harmful than opioids.
 In a separate article, I also noted that the opioid overdose epidemic is a public health emergency that has resulted in far more deaths in Canada than the COVID-19 pandemic (Canada’s other public health emergency).
 But while more needs to be done to address the opioid overdose epidemic, I argue that a similar response is necessary to address the ongoing harm of alcohol on Canadian households.

-Chronic drinkers experience much of the harms associated with alcohol.
+Chronic drinkers experience much of the harm associated with alcohol.
 Addiction researchers have known for some time that there is a particular ‘subtype’ of chronic drinker or drug user – the ‘high-functioning’ alcoholic or addict* (‘HFA’; Moss et al., 2007).
 An HFA does not fit the stereotype of the ‘skid row’ addict: unemployed, homeless, and impoverished.
 HFAs are deemed ‘high functioning’ because they are able to maintain successful careers and a social circle of family, friends, and associates despite consuming large amounts of alcohol or drugs.
 In this blog article, I examine the social phenomenon of HFAs and why their addictions go largely unnoticed, even by their loved ones.

 *Note: At SCHC, we no longer use the terms “alcoholic” and “addict” due to the stigmatizing and discriminatory nature of the terms.
 These terms are being referenced in this article as the cited research used them.